Cross of Iron: Critical

 Fans of the film include Quentin Tarantino, who used it as inspiration for Inglourious Basterds.
 Orson Welles, when he saw the film, cabled Peckinpah, praising the latter's film as "the best war film he had seen about the ordinary enlisted man since All Quiet on the Western Front."
 Iain Johnstone, reviewing the film's release on Blu-ray in June 2011, praised the film, saying Cross of Iron bears all the hallmarks of a real classic, which ranks with Peckinpah's finest work.
 As a poignant reminder of the sheer brutal obscenity of war, it has rarely been equalled."
 Mike Mayo wrote in his book War Movies: Classic Conflict on Film that Cross of Iron, Sam Peckinpah's only war film, "is a forgotten masterpiece that has never really managed to overcome its troubled and expensive production."
 Jay Hyams wrote in War Movies that while Peckinpah had directed "many films about battles between groups of armed men...this was the first in which both sides wear uniforms."
 Coburn said the film was one of his favorites of those he had been in.
+(The movie is generally considered one of the best of Coburn's later movies.)

-The film holds a score of 72% on Rotten Tomatoes based on 18 reviews.
+The film holds a score of 70% on Rotten Tomatoes based on 20 reviews.